thaisratis/Single_Cell_Heart_Development/README.md

 Used files in paper!

-Filter.py - Transcript expression filter (Minimum fpkm 0.001 in at least 5% of the cells);
+Filter.py - Transcript expression filter (Minimum fpkm 0.001 in at least 5% of the cells);<br>
 M3Drop.R - To perform M3Drop tool;
 silhouette.py - To perform silhouette method with kmeans and hierarchical clustering;
 tsne_pca.py.ipynb - Tto perform pca and tsne plots;